cmanv/tkstatus/README.md

 * mpd::currenttitle :
 Returns the title of the song currently playing.

-### sysinfo
+### sysbsd
 This module is system specific.
 The provided version was written for FreeBSD 14.X.
 The following functions are provided:

-* sysinfo::getloadavg :
+* sysbsd::getloadavg :
 Load average for the last minute.

-* sysinfo::getusedmemswap :
+* sysbsd::getusedmemswap :
 Returns the used memory defined as active memory + wired memory.
 The amount of swap used is provided within parenthesis if any.

-* sysinfo::getacpitemp :
+* sysbsd::getacpitemp :
 Returns the content of __hw.acpi.thermal.tz0.temperature__ in celcius.

-* sysinfo::getnetstats(if) :
+* sysbsd::getnetstats(if) :
 Returns the amount data downloaded end uploaded on the given interface.

-* sysinfo::getmixervol :
+* sysbsd::getmixervol :
 Returns the current volume of the mixer.

 ## Themes

-The bar has a light and dark theme built-in. (the dark theme being based on **Nord**) The theme is auto-selected based on the content of the file __~/.cache/theme/default__.
-The content of this file can be controlled by a script for switching between a dark or light theme.
+The bar has a light and dark theme built-in.
+The theme can be selected by running the script __zstatus-send__.
+For example:
+_zstatus-theme select-theme=dark_

 ![Light theme](png/statusbar-light.png)